• Skip to primary navigation

 Ingredients

-• 5 honeycrisp apples, peeled and sliced (cores removed)
+• 5 large honeycrisp apples, peeled and sliced (cores removed)

 Instructions

 4. Spread the crumble mixture evenly over the top of the apples.
-Cover with foil and bake for 45 minutes or until bubbly and browned on the top.
+Bake for 45 minutes or until bubbly and browned on the top.
 Let rest for 10 minutes before serving.

 Equipment